asoroosh/DVARS/README.md

 * `FSL 5.0.9` (or newer) to produce DSE variance images [optional].

 ## DVARS Inference
-Using `DVARSCalc.m` allows you to estimate the DVARS related statistics (e.g. D-var, p-values for spikes and standardised variants of the fast variance).
+Using `DVARSCalc.m` allows you to estimate the DVARS-related statistics (e.g. D-var, p-values for spikes and standardised variants of the fast variance).

 As a quick example, for a pure white noise with *I=1000* observations (voxels) and *T=100* data-points, we have:
 ```